plutov/packagemain/16-telnet-chat/README.md

 Telnet clients can connect to Telnet server using `telnet <host> <port>` command, for example type `telnet towel.blinkenlights.nl` and watch Star Wars in ASCII.

-In this video I will live code a simple Telnet chat server in Go.
+In this video I will live code a simple Telnet chat server in Go, so few people can connect to the same server and exchange messages.

 Once user connects to the chat server using Telnet, they can use the following commands to talk to the server: